The human body is host to trillions of microbes, or bacteria. Some of these are useful, and some are harmful.

 Most of the microorganisms living in humans are found in the gastrointestinal system, and this is also where most new discoveries are being made.

 Recent developments include further confirmation of ways to insert a new strain into an existing microbiota using nutrient availability without affecting the overall balance and function of the microbiome.
-This opens up the potential for probiotic treatments and new methods of analyzing the makeup of the gut microbiota.
+This opens up the potential for probiotic treatments and

 Seaweed was used to control the gut microbiota of several mice in this study.